zrepl/zrepl/docs/configuration/misc.rst

 Runtime Directories & UNIX Sockets
 ----------------------------------

-zrepl daemon creates various UNIX sockets to allow communicating with it:
+The zrepl daemon needs to open various UNIX sockets in a runtime directory:

-* the :ref:`transport-ssh+stdinserver` transport connects to a socket named after ``client_identity`` parameter
+* a ``control`` socket that the CLI commands use to interact with the daemon
-* the ``control`` CLI subcommand connects to a defined control socket
+* the :ref:`transport-ssh+stdinserver` listener opens one socket per configured client, named after ``client_identity`` parameter

-There is no further authentication on these sockets.
+There is no authentication on these sockets except the UNIX permissions.
-Therefore we have to make sure they can only be created and accessed by ``zrepl daemon``.
+The zrepl daemon will refuse to bind any of the above sockets in a directory that is world-accessible.

-In fact, ``zrepl daemon`` will not bind a socket to a path in a directory that is world-accessible.
+The following sections of the ``global`` config shows the default paths.

-The directories can be configured in the main configuration file, the defaults are provided below:
+The shell script below shows how the default runtime directory can be created.

 ::